Mediterranean Garden Society

 Independent arrivals to Marrakech and Pre-AGM Tour return to the city.

-Day 1 - Sunday 18 October - Optional Cultural Orientation Tour and Talk
+Day 1 - Sunday 7 November Optional Cultural Orientation Tour and Talk (subject to availability)

 Participants can choose to spend the day today on a guided tour of the city.
 In small groups of 15 people, by minibus and on foot, participants visit two of the city’s most important monuments and the ancient medina’s Jewish quarter and souk districts before enjoying lunch and a talk on the water systems of the city.